18F/handbook/_pages/business-units/operations/outreach/blogging.md

 - Announcement of new change
 - 2 additional important details
-- How this change fits into larger 18F principles or goals
+- How this change fits into larger TTS principles or goals
 - Additional small or technical details
 - Thanks, connection back to policy and moving forward